 Homemade beauty treatments that actually work

 Pampering yourself doesn’t have to entail breaking the bank.
-Here's some unbelievably simple recipes for the perfect homemade beauty kit!
+Here are some unbelievably simple recipes for the perfect homemade beauty kit!

 Beauty treatments are generally considered a luxury since they tend to come with a hefty price tag.